MicrosoftDocs/security/compass/protect-against-ransomware-phase1.md

 Most organizations don’t protect backup and restoration procedures against this level of intentional targeting.

 >[!Note]
->This preparation also improves resilience to natural disasters and rapid attacks like WannaCry & (Not)Petya.
+>This preparation also improves resilience to natural disasters and rapid attacks like WannaCry and (Not)Petya.
 >

 ### Program and project member accountabilities